 New problem: Under what circumstances would exploiting and overpowering others be virtuous?

 Solution: If the people I want to exploit are inferior, perhaps fit to be exploited, perhaps even benefiting from being exploited, then exploiting them is virtuous.

 3. Deny humanity of others by embracing and justifying prejudices.

 New problem: There’s no reason to believe others are inferior.

-Solution: Accept and double down on prejudices.
+Solution: Accept and double down on prejudice.

 - Step 2: Denial.
 If civility is sipping tea and crossing one’s legs properly when seated, we can sip tea farmed by slave laborers in Nicaragua and feel perfectly fine about it.
-As long as we perform our idea of civility to ourselves, we can remain untroubled by the facts of our barbarism.
+As long as we perform our idea of civility to ourselves, we can remain untroubled by the realities of our barbarism.

 - Step 3: Projection.
 However, if someone squats in public like many Slavs and East Asians do, they’re breaking our personal civility rules.
-If we were to do such things, we would regard ourselves as barbaric — so we regard them as barbaric.
+If we were to do such things, we would regard ourselves as barbaric — so instead, we regard them as barbaric.